The Cloud Platform CLI

 - Create an environment

-- Add an ECR to your namespace
+- Adding a container repository to your namespace

 - Add an RDS to your namespace